Discover more from Remembering Sion

 This is very far from stating that the Church has no authority at all in matters of the State!
 The witness of many saints from all the ages tells quite another story: Samuel rebuked Saul, Nathan rebuked David, St. John the Forerunner rebuked Herod, St. Ambrose rebuked the Emperor Theodosius, St. Philip of Moscow rebuked Tsar Ivan the Terrible.
-And in fact, these same examples also do much to refute the groundless and blasphemous charge that the “state Churches” are inevitably bound to become the “whores of Caesar.”
+And in fact, these same examples also do much to refute the groundless and blasphemous charge that the Church is inevitably bound to become “Caesar’s whore.”

 By the author’s argument, the Church ought to mourn the Triumph of Orthodoxy, when the veneration of icons was endorsed by the State — how “oppressive” and “intolerant” the poor benighted Empire was in daring to impose the sight of the holy icons on those passing through the public square!
-After all, somebody might have been offended… In any case, that the view here propounded is completely antithetical to Orthodoxy, and is instead consonant with the spirit of an age which has decisively rejected Christianity, should need no further argument.
+After all, somebody might have been offended.

 The problem with the Orthodox Churches’ hostility toward the open, democratic society, is that it ingrains this hostility to the minds of believers, who are keenly trained to eschew the entire culture of tolerance and civil rights… In that context, the protection of private lives and the continuous expansion of civil rights are sternly denigrated as a consent to “individualism,” which supposedly threatens the collective standing of society – as if a society that crashes the individual and demonizes otherness is one worth preserving in the first place.

 It seems we are expected to believe that the promulgation of soul-destroying heresies, various false religions, and slanderous attacks on the Church is absolutely essential to any healthy society.
-To proceed instead on the belief that false spiritual teaching carries with it the very real possibility of leading people to hell has now been defined as “demonizing otherness,” as opposed to demonizing the actual demons who employ all their wiles and craft to lead people away from Christ our True God.
+To proceed instead on the belief that false spiritual teaching carries with it the very real possibility of leading people to hell has now been defined as “demonizing otherness.”

-At this point I should stress that every single person is made in the image of God, and must be treated at all times with love, honor, and respect.
-In short, we must treat them as we would treat Christ Himself.
-But the Church has never at any time denied this, although often we have sinfully failed to live up to it.
-However, to love someone does not mean to blindly insist that they are just fine the way they are, even if they are miserable and perishing, and to happily send them down the road to hell (after all, they can decide for themselves!).
+At this point, I would like to emphasize that every single person is made in the image of God, and must be treated at all times with love, honor, and respect.
+In short, we must treat each and every human being as we would treat Christ Himself.
+But the Church has never at any time denied this (although we have often sinfully failed to live up to it).
+However, to love someone does not mean to blindly insist that they are just fine the way they are — even if they are miserable and perishing — and to happily send them down the road to hell (after all, they can decide for themselves!).
 Rather, to love someone means, above all other things, to tirelessly labor and to ceaselessly strive for their salvation in Christ.

 4).
 Following directly from the above, Orthodoxism appears to be (and in fact often is) anti-western, to the extent that western democracies are the home of pluralism and the freedoms that make Orthodox so nervous nowadays.
 This is very unfortunate, because western societies, while far from perfect (a fact that they readily acknowledge, as they are both willing and capable of self-criticism), are still the only places in the world where the freedoms of thought, conscience, speech, and act are more than mere words, and where individual liberties and choices are taken seriously by the State….
 [The West] is the place where religious freedom means not only freedom of but from religion as well, in the spirit of the Lord who invites us all personally to pick up our cross and follow Him freely, out of our own will.

 I do not believe it is written anywhere in Scripture or in any of the writings of the Orthodox Church that “freedom from religion” is a laudable and necessary social principle, in keeping with the spirit of the Lord.
-“Freedom from” our Orthodox Faith is nothing other than the “freedom” chosen by Adam and Even in the Garden, which is to say it is precisely a rejection of the spirit of the Lord, Who “became obedient unto death, even the death of the cross.”
+“Freedom from” our Orthodox Faith is nothing other than the very misuse of freedom chosen by Adam and Even in the Garden when they fell from grace; that is to say, it is precisely a rejection of the spirit of the Lord, Who “became obedient unto death, even the death of the cross.”
 Such a false conception of freedom is precisely what has brought about all of the death, decay, misery, suffering, and slavery that has ever been known by anyone in the entire history of this fallen world.

 Nevertheless, yes, we have that freedom.
 We each have the freedom to choose whether to accept Christ or to reject Him.
 Nobody and nothing can take that freedom away, other than God Himself — and that is one thing that He will never do.

 But nobody at all is suggesting that the State ought to somehow force people to believe.
-We are simply suggesting that it was sinful and spiritually harmful for the State to apostatize from Christianity in favor of a false religion (and even Dr. George Demacopoulos, the director of the organization which publishes Public Orthodoxy, agrees that secularism is a religion).
+We are simply suggesting that it was the result of sin and the cause of grave spiritual harm for the West to apostatize from Christianity in favor of a false religion (and even Dr. George Demacopoulos, the director of the organization which publishes Public Orthodoxy, agrees that secularism is a religion).

-The ascension of Julian the Apostate, the Fall of Constantinople to the Turks, the regicide of Tsar-martyr Nicholas and the Royal Family at the hands of the Bolsheviks — these events were all allowed by the loving providence of our good God.
+The ascension of Julian the Apostate, the Fall of Constantinople to the Turks, the regicide of Tsar-martyr Nicholas and the Royal Family at the hands of the Bolsheviks — these events were all allowed by the divine providence of our good and man-loving God.
 But that does not mean that the events in themselves were good.
-And that does not mean that the Church ought to welcome or to praise them.
+And it does not mean that the Church ought to welcome such events with joy and praise.